ABOVE: Completed pilot model for box frame 3-window angular cab

 Shots in gray primer paint so you can actually see the detail:

 ABOVE: Completed pilot model in gray primer for early version open frame 3-window round-roof cab

 This build option has the original "open frame", round-roof cab with three windows per side, high front battery box, and the twin "Chicken basket" spark arrestors on two stacks.

 ABOVE: pilot model in gray primer for late version box frame single side window angular cab

 BELOW: pilot model in gray primer for early version round-roof cab with F7 windows (units 2649-2639 1970-approx. 1975)

 While the truck centers from a GP7 are actually a foot longer than a CF7, the trucks were crowded toward the ends 3" so that the end result is a shell that is only 6" longer than drawings - 49'6" over the end sills:

-> These were extensively used by shortlines such as Pioneer (below).
-Custom-builds are now available, or partial builds, with or without mechanisms.
+These were extensively used by shortlines such as Pioneer (below).
+Custom-builds are now available, or partial builds, using your mechanism.
 Prices vary based on options, painting, custom decals, and desired features.

-> *** New for 2014 - .005 body reinforcement material included. ***
+*** New for 2014 - .005 body reinforcement material included. ***